Sitecore/Sitecore.Pathfinder/README.md

 Pathfinder creates .html as View renderings and these renderings can used as any other Sitecore rendering.

 ## Code Generation
+*Please notice that the video is out-of-date.
+Code Generation now uses extensions and not Razor files.*

 [Watch the video](http://youtu.be/ZM3ve1WhwwQ)

 Pathfinder can generate code based on your project.
 The most obvious thing is to generate a C# class for each template in